oscar-barlow/java-quickstart/1-basics/ReadMe.md

 }
 ```

-In this case, the our `FileExporter` class contains an interface called `FileExportOperation`, which looks like this:
+In this case, the our `FileExporter` class contains an interface called `FileExportOperation`.
+In the real world we would configure our application to automatically inject a class which implements `FileExportOperation` into the `FileExporter`.
+We'll cover this in a later chapter - in the meantime, let's look at the interface:

 ```java
 public interface FileExportOperation {